-This Drug and Alcohol-Free Workplace Policy strengthens and reaffirms our commitment to the safety of our customers and employees.
-RTA holds all employees accountable in terms of substance use but also supports substance abuse assistance for employees.
-In addition, it confirms our dedication to maintaining a drug and alcohol-free workplace by enforcing a drug and alcohol-free workplace policy that is consistent with safety, accountability, and high expectations.
+This Drug and Alcohol Free Workplace Policy strengthens and reaffirms our commitment to the safety of our customers and employees.
+In addition, it confirms our dedication to maintaining a drug and alcohol free workplace by enforcing a drug and alcohol free workplace policy that is consistent with safety, accountability and high expectations.